ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

     python train_evidence_network.py
     python visualize_forecasts.py

-to run with the default noise level of 79 mK.
-Alternatively you can pass them a command line argument to specify the noise level in K. For example to run with a noise level of 100 mK you would run the following commands:
+to run with the default noise level of 79 mK and replicate the analysis from `Gessey-Jones et al. (2023) <TBD>`__.
+Alternatively you can pass
+the scripts a command line argument to specify the experiments noise level in K. For example to run with a noise level of 100 mK you would run the following commands:

 .. code:: bash